Submissions

 • Formatting:

-• Manuscripts should be between 4,000 and 10,000 words including the main text, footnote references, and any appendices.
+• Research articles should be no longer than 10,000 words and Research Notes - between 2,000 and 5,000 words (including the main text, footnote references, and any appendices).

 • Include an abstract that is 150 words or less.